LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Casting a Spell.md

 #### Dramatic Failure

 The magic does not work.
-The caster gains a Condition based on the intended outcome of the spell.
+The caster gains a [[Conditions|Condition]] based on the intended outcome of the spell.

 #### Failure